 How much does renters insurance cost?

 Do textbooks and late-night pizza have your bank account flirting with zero?
-Renters insurance can protect those books (but not that pizza) for less than a dollar a day, generally speaking.* That's less than a cup of coffee per day — not bad when you think about the cost of replacing your stuff in case something is lost, stolen, or damaged.
+Renters insurance can protect those books (and your other possessions) for $10 a month on average.* That's less than a large pizza — not bad when you think about the cost of replacing your stuff in case something is lost, stolen, or damaged.